 The pressure to do certain things at a certain age, why complicate things?
 Why are you letting your age restricts you?
 Why do you let people define your age for you?
 Shouldn’t it be you be in control of your life?

 We, as a society, like comparing ourselves with everyone else.
 Why?
 You see, there’ll always be someone else better than you, have an aviary of notions in their lives larger than you, achieved more than you at (Insert Any Age Here).
-One thing for sure though, there aren’t you, they will never be you as much as you’ll never be them.
+One thing for sure though, they aren’t you, they will never be you as much as you’ll never be them.
 They don’t go through the experiences you went through, how could they when they didn’t walk a day in your life!
 So, why don’t you nurture you, and be a better you than a year ago or five years ago?

 Who exactly decides what’s a failure or a success?
 Yes, no one except only you.